How to Be a Mortgage Broker

 After you’ve acquired your bond and state license, it’s time to work on developing your contacts and your network of professional colleagues.
 It’s a good idea to include lenders among these connections, along with other real estate professionals.
 Attend industry events as often as you can, and reach out to real estate professionals both locally and out of your immediate area.

 You shouldn’t get into the mindset of thinking that once you’ve been licensed and you are conducting business, that your education in the field is a thing of the past.
-It’s a good idea to take continuing education classes throughout your career, so that you can stay abreast of industry trends and developments, as well as satisfying any state regulations regarding mortgage brokering.
-Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards which have been enacted.
+It’s a good idea to take continuing education classes throughout your career so that you can stay abreast of industry trends and developments, as well as satisfying any state regulations regarding mortgage brokering.
+According to NAR, Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards that have been enacted.